-Bottom Line: Andaz San Diego is a Category 4 Hyatt property that costs 15,000 World of Hyatt points per night for a standard award redemption.
-You can also use a Hyatt Category 1-4 free night certificate at this location.
+Bottom Line: Since this article was published, Andaz San Diego has moved up to a Category 5 Hyatt property that costs 20,000 World of Hyatt points per night for a standard award redemption.
+Since it’s a Category 5 now, you can’t use Hyatt Category 1-4 free night certificates at this location.

 Elite Benefits and Check-in